VOICES - Issue 01 - HIV Vaccine Awareness Day

 Inaugural edition of VOICES, an e-newsletter presenting community perspectives on clinical research...

-Welcome to the Inaugural edition of VOICES – a quarterly e-newsletter of perspectives from research counselors, nurses, and community engagement practitioners involved in biomedical HIV prevention research in Africa.
+Welcome to the inaugural edition of VOICES – an e-newsletter of perspectives from research counselors, nurses, and community engagement practitioners involved in biomedical HIV prevention research in Africa.

 At a moment of promise for novel HIV prevention technologies, VOICES will profile counseling and engagement experiences, timely lessons from people on the front lines of HIV prevention research, and best practices.
 Because HIV prevention research would be impossible without the active participation of volunteers across communities affected by the epidemic, we’re eager to share the stories that go unreported in scientific conferences and peer-reviewed journals.
 In this inaugural edition, we highlight the benefits of effective counseling for acute HIV infection, the conundrum of progestogen-only contraceptives and implications for counseling and community education in HIV clinical trial settings, and the why and how of counseling supervision in clinical trials.